Meri Aashiqui Tum Se Hi’s Shakti Arora & Neha Saxena Get Married In A Hush-hush Affair! (SEE PIC)

 Shakti & Neha’s Honeymoon Plan

 The couple is planning to visit Norway for their honeymoon.
-It has to be recalled that earlier, when Shakti was asked about the wedding plans, he told an entertainment portal that he doesn't believe in a big fat wedding."
+It has to be recalled that earlier, when Shakti was asked about the wedding plans, he told an entertainment portal that he doesn't believe in a big fat wedding.

-Shakti Arora
+Shakti Further Said

 He had further said that he is a quite private about his life although people know about their relationship, "It won't be a big wedding, it will be a quiet one and my close friends will be there.
 I want it to be a private affair.
 I think the concentration should be on an actor's performance and not in his private life."